-Now through June is spring break in Europe, and we’re here to help you get the most out of this magical, drunken, sexy period with our latest list, devoted to all things spring break and summer travel to parties in unique settings.
+June is spring break time in Europe, and we’re here to help you get the most out of this magical, drunken, sexy period with our latest list, devoted to all things spring break and summer travel to parties in unique settings.

 Our list will be updated with summer parties on the horizon, so keep this one bookmarked so you don’t end up sleeping on your spring break.
 And yes, we’re shooting for something beyond the Club 18-30 experience.

 If you know of a big party or event perfect for spring breakers or summer parties for the sun, sand and sin crowd, you can either email yours truly at email@example.com or our editor, Terry, at firstname.lastname@example.org; or hit up our Facebook page.

 Šibenik, Croatia – Otok Obonjan: The chill, grown-up party starts in June on this small (136 acres) adults-only private Croatian island and runs through September.